Hermes-Relay CLI Experimental

 - Hermes Agent — the agent platform the CLI talks to.

-- Desktop CLI GitHub source —
+- CLI GitHub source —

 @hermes-relay/clipackage. - Release notes — tagged